-Vivian Juanita Malone Jones (July 15, 1942 – October 13, 2005) was one of the first two African American students to enroll at the University of Alabama in 1963 and the university’s first African American graduate.
+Vivian Juanita Malone Jones was one of the first two African American students to enroll at the University of Alabama in 1963 and the university’s first African American graduate.
 She was made famous by defying Alabama Governor George Wallace’s infamous “stand in the schoolhouse door” to block her and James Hood from enrolling at the all-whyte university.
 Her entrance to the university came as the civil rights struggle raged across the South.
-On June 12, the day after Malone and Hood were escorted into the university by federalized National Guard troops, the civil rights leader Medgar Evers was shot to death.
+On June 12, the day after Malone and Hood were escorted into the university by federalized National Guard troops, the civil rights leader Medgar Evers was assassinated.

-Vivian Malone grew up in Mobile, Alabama, the oldest of eight children.
+Vivian Malone was born on July 15, 1942, and grew up in Mobile, Alabama, the oldest of eight children.
 Her parents both worked at Brookley Air Force Base; her father served in maintenance and her mother worked as a domestic servant.
 Her parents emphasized the importance of receiving an education and made sure that their children attended college.
 Each of Malone’s older brothers attended Tuskegee University.
 Her parents were also active in civil rights and often participated in local meetings, donations, and activities in the community that promoted equality and desegregation.
 As a teenager, Vivian was often involved in community organizations to end racial discrimination and worked closely with local leaders of the movements to work for desegregation in schools.

 The university hired a driver for her, a student at Stillman College in Tuscaloosa named Mack Jones.
 They later married, and he became an obstetrician.